-Then, in a tweet this January, Arnold announced that she was retracting the paper.
+Then, in a tweet in January 2020, Arnold announced that she was retracting the paper.
 Her team had been unable to replicate the results, and when Arnold revisited her student’s original lab notebooks, she found that entries and raw data were missing for key experiments, which went undetected due to a lack of supervision on her part.

 As much as we’d like to believe that published research and scientific facts are infallible, they aren’t.